-Colette Gilligan is in her 13th year as the head women's soccer coach at Hamilton College.
-Gilligan's Hamilton teams have a 110-54-24 record (.649 win pct.) and have advanced to the postseason 10 times, including three trips to the NCAA Division III championship.
-She has been selected the East Region coach of the year twice (2004 and 2007) by her peers and was honored with her assistants as the Liberty League coaching staff of the year three times (2003, 2004, 2007).
-The 110 victories make Gilligan the program's all-time leader in that category.
+Colette Gilligan is in her 14th year as the head women's soccer coach at Hamilton College.
+Gilligan's Hamilton teams have a 118-61-24 record (.640 win pct.) and have advanced to the postseason 10 times, including three trips to the NCAA Division III championship.
+She has been selected the East Region Coach of the Year twice (2004 and 2007) by her peers and was honored with her assistants as the Liberty League Coaching Staff of the Year three times (2003, 2004, 2007).
+The 118 victories make Gilligan the program's all-time leader in that category.

-Academics is an integral part of Gilligan's program.
+Academics is an integral part of Gilligan's program as 11 student-athletes made the 2014 NESCAC Fall All-Academic Team.
 Erica Dressler '09 was selected to the 2008 Academic All-America Team by the College Sports Information Directors of America (CoSIDA) and the NSCAA/adidas Collegiate Scholar All-America Team, and Laura Wray '11 was on the 2010 CoSIDA Academic All-District third team.
-Twelve student-athletes made the 2013 NESCAC Fall All-Academic Team.

-Gilligan received her bachelor's degree in physical education and earned her master's in sports administration from East Carolina.
+Gilligan received her bachelor's degree in physical education and went on to earn her master's in sports administration from East Carolina.
 She hails from Dublin, Ireland.

-Tammy Alcott is in her third year as an assistant coach with the Hamilton College women's soccer program.
+Tammy Alcott is in her fourth year as an assistant coach with the Hamilton College women's soccer program.
 Alcott was the girls' varsity soccer coach at nearby Waterville High School for 12 seasons.

-Waterville was Class C-2 Section III co-champions in 2010 and Class C section runner-up in 2007.
-Alcott was honored as the 2007 Utica Observer-Dispatch Coach of the Year, and two of her players were selected to the Mohawk Valley all-star team.
+Waterville was Class C-2 Section III co-champions in 2010 and the Class C section runner-up in 2007.
+Alcott was honored as the 2007 Utica Observer-Dispatch Coach of the Year and two of her players were selected to the Mohawk Valley all-star team.

 Alcott brings more than 25 years of coaching expertise to Hamilton.
 During her tenure at Waterville, she served on the track & field, basketball and softball staffs.
 Alcott has also been a track & field assistant at Colgate University and Utica College.